 Most databases have an account feature that allows you to save your searches and collections of article records you find when you are searching.
 Make use of these features to manage your search and save yourself time!
 Typically log-ins are located in the top right of the database web-page.

-Save time when completing your IACUC protocol by simply attaching your search strategy directly from the databases you search.
-There are several ways to do this, but however you choose to do so, please be sure to include the complete search strategy.
+To save time when completing your IACUC protocol, there are several ways to quickly save searches directly from databases, but however you choose to do so, please be sure to include the complete search strategy.
 This should include all the terms you used and how you combined them.
-Searches can and should be added as a separate attachement if you are unable to fit the enitre strategy in section B3 of the protocol.
+Searches can and should be added as a separate attachment if you are unable to fit the entire strategy in section B3 of the protocol.